zopefoundation/z3c.wizard/src/z3c/wizard/README.txt

 The goal of this package is to offer a form wizard.
 This implementation doesn't use a session.
-It just offers the wizard logic, the data which the wizard will changes or adds is not a part of this implementation.
-If you like to implement some add wizard logic you probably need to use a session anf collect the values in the different wizard steps and create and add an object in the wizard's ``doComplete`` or ``doFinish`` or the step's ``doComplete`` method.
+It just offers the wizard logic, the data which the wizard will change or add is not a part of this implementation.
+If you like to implement some additional wizard logic you probably need to use a session and collect the values in the different wizard steps and create and add an object in the wizard's ``doComplete`` or ``doFinish`` or the step's ``doComplete`` method.